Passive Income for Retirement: 12 Creative Ideas to Boost Your Financial Security

 Do you enjoy working with your hands?
 Building things?
 Personally, I adore vacuuming (okay… maybe house cleaning is more work than fun).
 At any rate, it is so satisfying to complete a project!

 Are You Happiest in the Kitchen?
 Do you pour over cooking blogs and race to get every new cookbook?
-Mealsharing and Feastly are online platforms that enable you to sell home cooking.
+Travelingspoon enables accomplished home cooks to teach lessons in their home.
+Chef’s feed by Tastemade enables you to stream cooking classes.

-From crochet, to custom artwork, Etsy is a platform that helps artists and crafts people to sell their handmade goods.
-Turn your creative hobby into income!
+From crochet to custom artwork, Etsy is a platform that helps artists and crafts people to sell their handmade goods.
+Turn your creative hobby into passive income for retirement.

 8) Whatever You Love to Do, Advertise Your Services on NextDoor: